Earhart the Record-Setter

 - answer by Jeff Scott, 25 March 2007

 In 2009, the Waitt Institute for Discovery conducted the largest exploration to date of the sea floor around Howland Island.
-The group performed a detailed sonar survey of 2,200 square miles (5,700 sq km) to the north and west of the island but could not locate any trace of Earhart's Electra.
+The group performed a detailed sonar survey of 2,200 square miles (5,700 sq km) to the north and west of the island but located no trace of Earhart's Electra.
 The team also produced an excellent archive of its research at the site Search for Amelia.

 The International Group for Historic Aircraft Recovery (TIGHAR) has completed additional expeditions to the island of Nikumaroro and is raising funds for another.
 The research team has found further evidence suggestive of a castaway including parts of a zipper and snap, pieces of mirror like that found in a woman's compact, various bottles and other debris apparently from women's cosmetics, and parts of a broken pocket knife of American manufacture.
 The findings are reportedly consistent with the 1930s, but none of the items can yet be conclusively connected to Amelia Earhart.
 The group also found bone fragments that may come from a human finger, perhaps related to the skeleton Gerald Gallagher reported in 1940.
 TIGHAR had the remains DNA tested for comparison to Earhart's relatives but the results were inconclusive.

-The Electra Search Project on New Britain continues search efforts trying to locate the mysterious wreckage in the New Guinea jungle.
+The Electra Search Project on New Britain continues efforts trying to locate the mysterious wreckage in the New Guinea jungle.
 The most recent attempt came in late 2012 but was cut short due to difficult terrain, bad weather, and equipment troubles.
 Team leader David Billings has also suggested the debris is most likely buried after years of landslides in the seach area.
 The project seeks investors to fund a magnetometer search by helicopter to locate buried metallic objects.